Medical Laboratory Science Program

 Facebook: www.facebook.com/txstate.cls

-Twitter: @TXST_CLS
+Twitter: @TXST_MLS

 Linkedin: www.linkedin.com/company/texas-state-clinical-laboratory-science-program

-The Bachelor of Science in Medical Laboratory Science (BSMLS) degree with a major in Medical Laboratory Science prepares students to function as medical laboratory scientists (clinical laboratory scientists) or medical technologists in a wide variety of settings from physician office laboratories to modern tertiary care hospital laboratories.
+The Bachelor of Science in Medical Laboratory Science (BSMLS) degree with a major in Medical Laboratory Science prepares students to function as medical laboratory scientists (clinical laboratory scientists) in a wide variety of settings from physician office laboratories to modern tertiary care hospital laboratories.
 The medical laboratory scientist can become an indispensable top-level laboratory worker, a supervisor, a specialist, a researcher, or an educator.

 The requirements during the first two years of study include courses in biology, chemistry, and mathematics, along with courses in the humanities and social and behavioral sciences.
 The junior and senior years combine clinical experiences in the affiliated clinical laboratories with advanced academic study in the MLS disciplines.